Our Vision

 What we're fighting

-A diagnosis of high-grade small cell neuroendocrine carcinoma (NEC) is especially challenging because of its rarity.
+A diagnosis of high-grade neuroendocrine carcinoma (NEC) is especially challenging because of its rarity.

-Nichole bravely faced one of the rarest forms of high-grade small cell neuroendocrine carcinoma of the cervix (SCNCC): less than 250 women are diagnosed with it annually in the US, out of nearly 2 million cancer diagnoses.
+Nichole bravely faced one of the rarest forms of this disease: high-grade small cell neuroendocrine carcinoma of the cervix (SCNCC) with less than 250 women are diagnosed with it annually in the US, out of nearly 2 million cancer diagnoses.

 Rarity constrains funding opportunities and discourages scientists from pursuing research into high-grade NECs, leaving the work decades behind other cancer research.
 The lack of clinical evidence limits access to medicines, advancements in treatment, and, in turn, survival rates.